 —L.A. women’s median earnings are $25,557 versus $30,399 for men, meaning women earn $0.84 for every $1.00 a man earns.

 —Women provide 78% of the City’s administrative support staff and only 2% of employees classified as “skilled craft.”

 —Women in Los Angeles City government earn $0.83 for every $1.00 earned by men.

 The first two parts of the report can be viewed at www.lamayor.org/statusofwomen.

-The Pioneer Women Awards provide an opportunity for the Commission on the Status of Women and local elected official to honor those whose lifelong work advances the status of women and girls in the City of Los Angeles.
-Each year, members of the Los Angeles City Council and the Commission on the Status of Women nominate an honoree from his or her district.
+The Pioneer Women Awards provide an opportunity for the Commission on the Status of Women and local elected officials to honor those whose lifelong work advances the status of women and girls in the City of Los Angeles.
+Each year, members of the Los Angeles City Council and the Commission on the Status of Women nominate honorees.
 This year marked the 25th installment of the awards.
-Mayor Garcetti, First Lady Amy Elaine Wakeland, and the Getty House Foundation Board of Directors brought together past and present honorees at Getty House to celebrate the award’s 25th anniversary and all of the women who have helped shape Los Angeles.
+Mayor Garcetti, First Lady Amy Elaine Wakeland, and the Getty House Foundation Board of Directors brought together past and present honorees at Getty House to celebrate 25 years of women who have helped shape Los Angeles.

-RAMONA ORTEGA, Founder and CEO of My Money My Future Inc./Mi Dinero Mi Futuro
+Ramona Ortega, Founder and CEO, My Money My Future Inc./Mi Dinero Mi Futuro

-THIEN HO, Sr. Manager, Corporate Relations for Panda Restaurant Group & Owner of Xoia Vietnamese Eats & Kure Spa
+Thien Ho, Senior Manager of Corporate Relations, Panda Restaurant Group, and owner of Xoia Vietnamese Eats & Kure Spa

 The Mayor and First Lady honored women leading nonprofit organizations in Los Angeles and invited Shane Goldsmith, CEO of the Liberty Hill Foundation, to speak about women’s leadership at grassroots organizations in L.A.